The Cauchy problem of the Camassa-Holm equation in a weighted Sobolev space: Long-time and Painlev\'e asymptotics: Long-time asymptotics in region without phase point

 \subsubsection{A mixed $\bar{\partial}$-RH problem}

-The next step in our analysis is to introduce factorizations of the jump matrix whose factors admit continuous-but not necessarily analytic-extensions off the real axis.
-The price we pay for this non-analytic transformation is that the new unknown has nonzero $\bar{\partial}$ derivatives inside the regions in which the extensions are introduced and satisfies a hybrid $\bar{\partial}$ Riemann-Hilbert problem.
+The next step is to introduce factorizations of the jump matrix whose factors admit continuous-but not necessarily analytic-extensions off the real axis.
+The price we pay for this non-analytic transformation is that the new unknown matrix has nonzero $\bar{\partial}$-derivatives inside the regions in which the extensions are introduced and satisfies a hybrid $\bar{\partial}$-RH problem.